OMV: History

 In 2017, OMV – together with ENGIE, Shell, Uniper and Wintershall – signed financing agreements with Nord Stream 2 AG to build the 1,200 km Nord Stream 2 gas pipeline from Russia to Germany.

 In September 2018, OMV became the only Austrian company listed on the Dow Jones Sustainability Index.

 In January 2019, OMV took a stake of 50% in the joint venture "SapuraOMV Upstream Sdn.
 Bhd.", a leading oil and gas company in Malaysia.

 In January 2019, OMV signed an agreement to acquire a 15% stake in ADNOC Refining (Abu Dhabi National Oil Company) in Abu Dhabi.

 In March 2020, OMV increased its holding in Borealis to 75%, thereby transforming OMV from a pure oil and gas company into a gas, oil and chemicals group.

 At the end of 2020, OMV started up Austria's then largest photovoltaic plant with 11.4 MWp in Schönkirchen (Lower Austria).

-On May 31, 2021, OMV and Verbund close purchase of 51% interest in Gas Connect Austria.
-On June 1, OMV appoints Alfred Stern as new CEO.
-On June 8, OMV and MOL Group reach agreement for MOL Group to acquire OMV Slovenia.
+On 31 May 2021, OMV and Verbund close purchase of 51% interest in Gas Connect Austria.
+On 1 June OMV appoints Alfred Stern as new CEO.
+On 8 June OMV and MOL Group reach agreement for MOL Group to acquire OMV Slovenia.

-On March 5, 2022, OMV announces to no longer pursues investments in Russia.
+On 5 March 2022, OMV announced that it would no longer pursue investment in Russia.

-In December 2022, it was announced the state-owned, Abu Dhabi National Oil Company (ADNOC), has acquired a 24.9% stake in OMV.
+In December 2022, it was announced the state-owned, Abu Dhabi National Oil Company (ADNOC), has acquired a 24.9% stake in OMV from Mubadala Petroleum and Petrochemicals Holding Company.

+In September 2023, OMV is rolling out a comprehensive network of e-charging stations under the brand name eMotion.
+The implementation includes the installation of 2,000 charging points by 2030 in Austria, Romania, Slovakia and Hungary.

+In November 2023, Wien Energie and OMV established a joint venture for deep geothermal energy.
+In a joint venture called “deeep”, the two companies are working closely together to make deep geothermal energy a reality in the greater Vienna area.
+They want to develop deep geothermal plants with output of up to 200 megawatts, thereby generating climate-neutral district heating for the equivalent of up to 200,000 Viennese households.
+The partners are also planning to implement up to seven deep geothermal plants in Vienna as part of drilling programs.